coekie/flowtracker/USAGE.md

 * `dumpTextPrefix`: When `dumpText` is enabled, only dump classes whose name starts with this prefix (Default: none)
 * `dynamicFallback`: When a `PointerTracker` for a stored value is null, fall back to pointing to the code location of the store.
    This can be helpful in debugging why a value wasn't tracked.

+## Compatibility

+FlowTracker should work on Oracle or other OpenJDK based JDKs.
+It has been tested on JDK 11, 17, 21 and 22.